 A potential side effect of diabetes medications is low blood sugar, or hypoglycemia.

-Low blood sugar can also cause fatigue, especially in people who do not get enough warning that their blood sugars levels are dropping.
-A person can also feel fatigued after treatment of low blood sugar.
+Low blood sugar can also cause fatigue, especially in people who have frequent episodes and do not get enough warning that their blood sugar levels are dropping.
+A person can still feel fatigued even after treatment for low blood sugar.

 Other diabetes symptoms